MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 There are two ways to prepare CAD files to work with Dynamics 365 Product Visualize:

-- Create your own GLB files.
+- Convert and optimize your own GLB files.

 - Use Dynamics 365 Import Tool (Preview) to prepare your files.